 - Employees with higher levels of hopelessness have reduced job satisfaction, greater burnout, and subsequent higher absenteeism (International Journal of Academic Research, 2014).

 - Hopelessness is related to feelings of Loneliness

 - Hopeless people often experience increased feelings of loneliness (Suicide and Life-Threatening Behavior, 1996).

 Hopelessness Leads to Risky Behaviors

 - In Adolescents, Hopelessness Leads to Risky Behaviors (i.e., Delinquency, Weapon Carrying, and Violence).

 - When their future is uncertain, adolescents’ hopelessness rise.
 Hopelessness is related to adolescent delinquent behavior, weapon carrying on school property, accidental injury, substance use, risky sexual behaviors, and violence (Maternal Child Health, 2011)

 - Adolescents most at risk for risk behavior and hopelessness are those who live in high-poverty inner-city neighborhoods (Journal of Adolescence, 2003):

 - Of 2468 inner-city adolescents surveyed, nearly 50% of males and 25% of females had moderate or severe feelings of hopelessness.

 The good news?
-Through our program Hopeful Minds, we finding that Hope is teachable.
-And higher Hope corresponds to greater emotional and psychological well-being, greater academic performance, and enhanced personal relationships (Snyder, 2003).
-Research suggests that Hope is teachable (Rand and Cheavens, 2008), and that the greater the hope, the greater the level of well-being (Scioli, 2009).S
+Hopeful Minds has found that Hope is teachable.
+Furthermore, higher Hope corresponds to greater emotional and psychological well-being, greater academic performance, and enhanced personal relationships (Snyder, 2003).